tobiaspariente/tobiaspariente/README.md

 ## ⚡ Working On

-- I'm currently building a non-profit software for 50,000 homeless people in France that make a link between tech & charity -> In partnership with several charities such as The Rothschild Foundation, we are currently raising €10,000 as a kickstart budget :)
+- I'm currently building a non-profit software for 50,000 homeless people in France that make a link between tech & charity
+- In partnership with several charities such as The Rothschild Foundation, we have just raised €10,000 as a kickstart budget :)

 ## 📫 How to reach me